karlzipser/msg_reader/README.md

 # msg_reader
 read mac Messages and publish as web page

-modifying to add more options
+modifying to add more options, OPTIONS branch